tiyafrancy/sqlalchemy-challenge/README.md

-# sqlalchemy-challenge
+# Module 10 Challenge
-Module 10 Challenge
+For this module challenge, we are provided with Resources folder, that contains